CMBSciPol/MICMAC/README.md

 ## How to use `micmac`
 You will find in the `tutorials` directory notebooks showcasing how to use `micmac`.

-The tutorials make use of an additional Python library not installed by default
-- `cmbdb`
-    ```shell
-    python -m pip install git+https://github.com/dpole/cmbdb
-    ```

 Note:
 * The package performs highly expensive computations, we advice to allow for a sufficiently large number of cores.